Gonorrhoea: Common, Treatable, and Nothing to Be Ashamed Of

 3. Do the test

-Even if you feel fine, gonorrhoea can still affect your health.
-Regular testing is a simple way to protect yourself and those you care about.
-We’re here to help you stay safe and healthy.
+Even if you feel completely well, gonorrhoea can still affect your health and be passed on to others.
+Regular STI testing is the most reliable way to protect yourself and your partners.

 Gonorrhoea and pregnancy

-If you’re pregnant, gonorrhoea can sometimes be passed to your baby during birth, which may cause health problems.
-The reassuring news?
-With testing and treatment during pregnancy, these complications can almost always be prevented.
+If you’re pregnant, gonorrhoea can sometimes be passed to your baby during childbirth, which may lead to eye infections or other complications.

-Taking care of your health is one of the best ways to care for your baby.
-We’re here to support you every step of the way.
+The good news is that testing and treatment during pregnancy can almost always prevent these problems.
+Taking care of your sexual health is an important part of taking care of your baby – and we’re here to support you every step of the way.

 Gonorrhoea & Chlamydia Test

 We offer a combined Gonorrhoea and Chlamydia test using highly sensitive PCR technology.
-These two infections often occur together, so testing for both at once ensures accurate detection.
+These two infections often occur together, so testing for both ensures accurate detection.

 ✔ Simple urine sample